CEN-3073-KK/AES-Structural-Engineering/Problem Statement.md

 The target demographic for people with those qualities are recent college graduates and people in the industry wishing to find a better job.

 The age demographic is 22 - 60.
-(Our newest hire is a older gentleman)
+(The newest hire is a older gentleman)

-Improving the website will give other company branches more recognition.
+The project only consist of updating the website, not creating a new one.